Washington State Route 823: Route description

 SR 823 begins as a continuation of North 1st Street at an interchange with US 12 north of downtown Yakima.
 The two-lane highway runs northwest in the freeway median of I-82 and US 97 through the Selah Gap, crossing the Naches River and the Yakima River near the confluence of the rivers.
 On the north side of an interchange with Resthaven Road, which provides connections between the freeway and SR 823, the highway crosses over the eastbound lanes of I-82.

 The highway crosses again over the Yakima River on a four-lane bridge that also includes a multi-use bicycle and pedestrian path on the west side.
 SR 823 intersects a road serving the River Ridge Golf Course and crosses over a section of the BNSF Railway's Yakima River Subdivision railroad before entering Selah as 1st Street.
 The street follows a section of the Yakima Valley Transportation Company's heritage streetcar route and passes through a commercial district with several warehouses.
 At Valleyview Avenue, SR 823 turns east and becomes Jim Clements Way, which turns north onto Wenas Avenue.
 After intersecting Naches Avenue, Wenas Avenue turns northeast and heads through a commercial and suburban area on the east edge of Carlon Park before leaving the city.
 SR 823 leaves Wenas Road near a group of warehouses and travels northeast along Harrison Road to a railroad overpass and another bridge across the Yakima River.
 To the east end of the bridge, the highway reaches its terminus at a junction with SR 821, which continues north into the Yakima River Canyon and southeast to an interchange with I-82 near the Yakima Training Center.

-SR 823 is maintained by the Washington State Department of Transportation (WSDOT), which conducts an annual survey on the state's highways to measure traffic volume in terms of average annual daily traffic.
+SR 823 is maintained by the Washington State Department of Transportation (WSDOT), which conducts an annual survey on the state's highways to measure traffic volume in terms of annual average daily traffic.
 The highway's 2016 traffic volumes ranged from a minimum of 4,500 vehicles at its northern terminus with SR 821 to a maximum of 31,000 vehicles between Yakima and Selah.
 SR 823 also has a high volume of freight traffic, carrying fruit from the greater Yakima Valley to processing plants in Selah, and is designated as a Strategic Freight Corridor by the state government.
 A section of SR 823 between US 12 in Yakima and Naches Avenue in downtown Selah is listed as part of the National Highway System, a network of roads important to the national economy, defense, and mobility.